BukoMoon/niribinarydots/README.md

 curl -fsSL -o install.sh https://raw.githubusercontent.com/BukoMoon/niribinarydots/refs/heads/main/install.sh && chmod +x install.sh && ./install.sh
 ```

-# Installing manualy (For non-Arch based distros)
+# Installing manually (For non-Arch based distros)

-» You have to install all the dependecies from your package manager.
+» You have to install all the dependencies from your package manager.

 » Copy folders inside config and scripts folder itself to your `~/.config` folder